 Then there is the power of suggestion.
-If for example you are attending a ghost tour or a public paranormal investigation, quite often you will be told 'this is one of the most active areas' or 'this is the most haunted room in this house'.
-While they are saying so from experiences, they have also planted the idea into you head that you are in the most active room of the house.
-It is very possible that nothing will happen during your time in there, however it is also likely that every sound, shadow or feeling could be misinterpreted as being paranormal simply because you are in 'the most haunted room' of the house.
+If for example, you are attending a ghost tour or a public paranormal investigation, quite often you will be told "this is one of the most active areas" or "this is the most haunted room in this house".
+While they are saying so from experiences, they have also planted the idea into your head that you are in the most active room of the house.
+It is very possible that nothing will happen during your time in there, however, it is also likely that every sound, shadow, or feeling could be misinterpreted as being paranormal simply because you are in 'the most haunted room' of the house.
 Maybe it is a location you are investigating you have been looking forward to.
-You have heard all the stories and you are finally getting a chance to experience for yourself.
+You have heard all the stories and you are finally getting a chance to experience them for yourself.
 The expectation is there, and it can influence how you interpret things during the night.

 The power of suggestion is one of the biggest enemies of a paranormal investigator.
 We are aware of it, but we are never completely immune to it, (no matter how much we think we are).
 We know how easily an idea can be planted into our minds.
-The concepts of 'Hot Spots' is no different.
-If we are doing a proper paranormal investigation with the intent to collect as much data as possible, should we be asking for the 'hot spots'?
+The concepts of 'Hot Spots' are no different.
+If we are doing a proper paranormal investigation with the intent to collect as much data as possible, should we be asking for the hot spots?

 It brings me to the final point which is something I have been touching on and researching a lot more lately and it is the concept again of psychic projection.
 Is a room the most active room in the house because we make it so?
 If we know that a room is rumored to be the 'most haunted' room of the house, if we go in with that expectation and you have a group of people focusing on that point when in the room, are they the ones making the activity happen much in the same vein of the Philip experiment?
 Is our collective thought making it a 'hot spot'?